adimation/soliddesign/README.md

 # S.O.L.I.D Design Principles
 SOLID is an ancronym which stands for:-

-S - Single Responsibility Principle
+S - Single Responsibility Principle <br />
-O - Open/Closed Principle
+O - Open/Closed Principle <br />
-L - Liskov Substitution Principle
+L - Liskov Substitution Principle <br />
-I - Interface Segregation Principle
+I - Interface Segregation Principle <br />
-D - Dependency Inversion Principle
+D - Dependency Inversion Principle <br />

 ## Single Responsibility Principle
 A class should have one and only **one reason** to change, meaning that a class should have only **one job**.